-This AD does not apply to aircraft and engines that are compliant with an AD as listed in Appendix 2 of this AD, as applicable.
+This AD does not apply to aircraft and engines that are compliant with any of the ADs listed in Appendix 2 of this AD, as applicable.

 Definitions:

 For the purpose of this AD, the following definitions apply:

 Affected part: Spot-welded, multi-segment v-band couplings installed at the tailpipe of the turbocharger exhaust housing flange.